 Does this sound familiar to you?
 Research acne for four years straight looking for a cure andyou'll drive yourself crazy.
 If you're anything like me, you'll start to believe you have every hormonal imbalance, digestion issue, and vitamindeficiency known to man andtry anything that claims to free you of the cystic acne clutches.
 But what if your problem was due to somethingelse..
 Somethingyouhaven'tthought about yet.

 Wait, what? "but trust me,I've thought about literally everything- just looking at your list mine is the exact same!"
-Is probably what you're thinking right now.
+It is probably what you're thinking right now.
 But trust me, the answer could beso,soo much simpler thanyou can even imagine.
 What if in doing all of these things, we lost sense of the wholeless is moreapproach when it comes to skincare; and inovercompensating actually stripped the skin of its naturalacid mantle, causing our problematic skin.After all, it only takes one skincare product to disrupt the delicate balance and ruin a good skincare routine.It could be a cleanser, a toner, or even a moisturizerthat's destroying your acid mantle- without you even realizing it.

-The acid mantle isseverely underrated when it comes to healthy, blemish free skin.
+The acid mantle isseverely underrated when it comes to healthy, blemish-free skin.
 Before a week ago, Ihadn't really considered it as a major factor contributing to my acne.
 Sure, I thought maybe it could make things a little worse, but never did I think it was themain factor.
-Well guess what folks- it can be.
-Ifyou're constantly overexfoliating and using alkaline cleansers you may be stripping the skin of its acid mantle leaving it vulnerable toinflammation and acne causing bacteria.
+Well, guess what folks- it can be.
+Ifyou're constantly over-exfoliating and using alkaline cleansers you may be stripping the skin of its acid mantle leaving it vulnerable toinflammation and acne-causing bacteria.

 The acid mantle, or barrier,is a very fine thin layer on your skin made up of sweat, fatty acids, and sebum secreted from your sebaceous glands.
 The acid mantle plays an important part when it comes to the overall health of your skin.
-It acts as an invisible shield and protects your skin from bacteria, viruses, and other harmfulcontaminants that might damage theskins barrier.
+It acts as an invisible shield and protects your skin from bacteria, viruses, and other harmfulcontaminants that might damage the skin's barrier.
 It keeps the good stuff in, and the bad stuff out.
 Externally, pH plays an important role in maintaining a healthy acid mantle.

 The skinexists at an acidic pH of about 5.5, ranging anywherefrom 4.5 - 6.5 depending on the person.
 That’s right, the skin is naturally acidic.
 Seems kind of strange doesn't it?
 Iwouldn't have guessed that our skin is acidic(like lemons or limes)- but it is!The skin needsacidity to inhibit bacteria growth, which may be why skin that is too alkaline is moresusceptible to acne.

-The more alkaline your skin becomes (pH of 7+) the moresusceptible you become to acne causing bacteria.
+The more alkaline your skin becomes (pH of 7+) the moresusceptible you become to acne-causing bacteria.
 This is why it is so important that you are using a pHbalanced, or aslightlyacidic cleanser (ranging around 5.5).
-You can easily test the pH level of your cleanser by using an at home.
+You can easily test the pH level of your cleanser by using an at-home.
 If your cleanser is ata 6.5 or higher, throw it out!Acne bacteria LOVE alkaline environments, they thrive in it!
 It’s a cycle.
 The skin becomes alkaline, bacteriathrives, and the skincan't keep upwith the growth, leading to more and more breakouts.

 There are several ways an acid mantle can be thrown off balance:

 When you cleanse and apply products the acid mantle isdamaged,withthe amount ofdamage done depending on theacidity or alkalinity of your products.
 It immediately beginstorestore itself, taking anywhere from 5 minutes to 24 hours.
 The issue is when the acid mantle is beingrepeatedly damaged andstops restoring itselfor becomes slower during the restoration process.
 This can happen with overuse of AHA's/BHA's or alkaline cleansers.
-If your skin feels tight and dry right after cleansing,you have just stripped your skins acid mantle.
-By constantly using alkaline products you begin raising your skins pH level, making it more prone to acne and inflammation.
+If your skin feels tight and dry right after cleansing,you have just stripped your skin's acid mantle.
+By constantly using alkaline products you begin raising your skin's pH level, making it more prone to acne and inflammation.

 There are severaltelltale (and some not so obvious) signs of a damaged skin barrier:

-If you're dealing withpersistent acne thatwon't quit, it may be that you have a compromised a skin barrier.
+If you're dealing withpersistent acne thatwon't quit, it may be that you have a compromised skin barrier.
 Are you using products for acne, only to be left with red, irritated, and flaky skin?
 It could be that youactually have sensitive, dry skin and are treating itinappropriately (making matters worse).
 Not to fear!
 The skins acid mantle can be repaired.
 Give your mug a break!
 Try

 avoiding absolutely all irritation; no cleansers, water, toner, masks, or moisturizers for at least two weeks as your acid mantle restores itself.
 If your skin improves- then you know you're on the right track!
 And don’t worry, you can addback in your favorite skincare products eventually (once you feel your barrier is completely repaired).
 Our skinknowshow to take care of itself, sometimes we just need to get out of the way and let it do its thang.